 Or put on a skit.
 Kids have so much fun putting on a show for the adults.
-Find great camping-themed skit ideas here.
+Find fun camping-themed skit ideas here.

 24. Play 2 Truths and a Lie

-This is a great way for new friends to get to know each other better.
+This is a fantastic way for new friends to get to know each other.

 Each person takes turns telling the group 3 things about themselves.
 Two of those are true, and – you guess it – one is a lie.
 It’s up to the group to figure out which is the lie.

 Another good one is “never have I ever,” a game where each person takes a turn making a statement that begins with “never have I ever.”
 The rest of the group does something to indicate if they’ve ever done that before.
-Younger kids can do things like raising their hands or take a drink of hot chocolate.
-Adults usually opt for a sip of an adult beverage.
+Younger kids can do things like raise their hands or take a drink of hot chocolate, and grown-ups usually opt for a sip of an adult beverage.

 25. The Greatest of All Night Time Camping Activities: Time to Connect

 One of the many things we all love about camping is the time we have free of distractions.
 We’re not running in multiple directions with kids’ activities, laundry, and household maintenance.

-There is no need to make plans or have structure around the campfire either.
+There is no need to make plans or have structure around the campfire.
 Use this time to your advantage to connect with your family and friends with conversation.

 Before your next camping trip, pick a few activities and make sure to get any required items added to your camping checklist.
 Then be ready for the fun of camping after the sun goes down!

-With so many fun things to do after dark at the campground, it’s hard to choose just a few.
+It’s hard to choose just a few with so many fun things to do after dark at the campground.
 Let us know your favorite nighttime camping activities in the comments!